 He mentions in his works (300 out of which 150 have survived) how unique the Greek herbs are, not to be found in any other parts of the world.
 For this reason herbs, plants and seeds were imported from Greece, especially from Crete and were cultivated by the men of the Emperor.”

-In the recipe below I do not add exact quantities because I added a little bit of everything.
-I had 2 leftover egg yolks from another recipe so I added the 2 yolks and 1 whole eggs, but you can use only whole eggs.
+In the recipe below I do not give precise quantities because I added a little bit of everything but I give you an indication on the quantities I have used.
+I also had 2 leftover egg yolks from another recipe so I added them together with 1 whole eggs but for the amounts given, you can use 2 – 3 whole eggs.

 - Salt and freshly ground black pepper